 We were also very pleased to hear from Manny Botwe, Headteacher at Tytherington School, one of the schools that has been participating in the Lunchtime Listen.
 Manny shared some of the questions that surveying his own Year 7 and Year 8 pupils has raised for his team.
+Manny's insights were wide-ranging and thought-provoking: from the "the holy trinity" of behaviour, toilets and food through to the challenges of tackling chicken wings on the go, we were given great insight into the busy realities of lunchtimes in a big, busy school!

-It seemed clear that pupils really appreciate the social value of time to come together, and asking for their views uncovered all sorts of interesting questions and ideas.
+It seems clear that pupils really appreciate the social value of time to come together, and asking for their views uncovered all sorts of interesting questions and ideas, such as: